maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 The boring way is to allocate Buffers and stick your geometry, indices, textures, uniforms, car keys, manifesto, and texture coordinates in them.
 They're just memory.
 You ask for how much you want, you get a handle, you copy what you need into place.
 You fix whatever buffer overruns you created.

 Metal isn't fussy about a buffer containing vertices vs. indices vs. uniforms.
 Mostly.
-So you build a little buffer management infrastructure and alway suse it.
+So you build a little buffer management infrastructure and alway use it.

 The nice thing about Buffer allocation in Metal is it can be easily done from any thread.
 The bad thing is all those little bits of memory are time consuming to track and control, just like in any system.
 Thus there is a better way.